 Untreated and uncontrolled second tumor in the past 2 years.

-Patients with CNS metastases who are neurologically unstable.
+Patients with central nervous system (CNS) metastases who are neurologically unstable.

 Inadequate bone marrow reserve or organ function as demonstrated by any of the following laboratory values: